etsy/rules_grafana/README.md

 You must provide a `datasources.yaml` file declaring your datasources;
 see the [Grafana datasources docs](http://docs.grafana.org/administration/provisioning/#datasources) for details of the format.

+Grafana plugins can be installed into the image too.
+Use the `grafana_plugin` WORKSPACE rule to download the plugin ZIP, providing the URL from the "download the .zip file" on the Grafana plugin page's Installation tab.
+Then pass the plugin to the image rule's `plugins` list as `@grafana_plugin_repository_name//:plugin`.

 ## API reference

 ### `json_dashboards`